loopbackio/loopback-connector-mongodb/README.md

 ## Usage

-To use it you need `loopback-datasource-juggler@latest`.
+To use it you need `loopback-datasource-juggler@1.0.x`.

 1. Setup dependencies in `package.json`: